 Clubs: Rio Ave FC, SL Benfica, CD Nacional (loan), Real Zaragoza (loan), Rio Ave FC (loan), Real Madrid CF

-• A Spanish title winner in 2011/12 with Real Madrid CF, Fábio Coentrão was recruited at considerable cost by compatriot José Mourinho following two impressive seasons with SL Benfica.
+• A Spanish title winner in 2011/12 with Madrid, Fábio Coentrão was recruited at considerable cost by compatriot José Mourinho following two impressive seasons with Benfica.
 An adventurous left-back who can also play in midfield, he was a revelation for Portugal at the 2010 FIFA World Cup.

 • Came of age in 2009/10 under Jorge Jesus as Benfica scooped the Liga title for the first time in six years; also won the League Cup and made 45 club appearances in total during the campaign, scoring three goals.